aleshaleksey/fansys23/06-abilities.md

 **Type**: B Class

-**Description**: Expend MP to infuse a weapon attack with elemental energy.
+**Description**: Expend an MP die to infuse a weapon attack with elemental energy.
 The element can be fire, ice or lighting, and must correspond to the element chosen when acquiring this ability.
 The attack will deal an extra:
 - 2d6 fire[supernatural] damage.
 - 2d6 ice[supernatural] damage.
 - 2d4 lightning[supernatural] damage.